How to replace Power Amp Tubes/Valves

 And once again supply firm and even pressure down on the valve/tube to

-fully insert it in the position, and then put back the removed clip.
+it in the position, and then put back the removed clip.